 Phase one — the floor is the entire game

 Right now, in April 2026, phase one is the whole game.
-There are very few businesses across AI's recommendation threshold in any given local market.
-The ones that are above 80 are getting recommended repeatedly because there simply isn't much competition at that tier.
+There are very few businesses with a complete, credible case built in any given local market.
+The ones that are above 80 are the small set of businesses the AI actually has enough verifiable information about to consider — because there simply isn't much competition at that tier.

-If you are one of those early-threshold businesses, you are effectively running unopposed in AI recommendations for your market.
+If you are one of those early businesses with a complete case built, you are effectively standing alone in your market.
 You are not competing against a crowded summit.
-You are competing against an empty recommendation pool.
-And every conversation that AI has about your category — every customer asking ChatGPT for a local contractor, every Perplexity query about the best accountant in town — is an opportunity for the model to pull from the very small set of businesses it knows enough about to confidently name.
+You are competing against a near-empty field of businesses the AI has anything solid to work with.
+And every conversation that AI has about your category — every customer asking ChatGPT for a local contractor, every Perplexity query about the best accountant in town — draws on the very small set of businesses it has enough verifiable information about to speak to with any confidence.

 That is a structural tailwind that will not last.
 It is not a permanent feature of the environment.
 It is a temporary condition of the early market.
 But for as long as it lasts, it compounds — because the AI that learns you first knows you best.